Chaimaert/e-commerce-store/README.md

 --> Mobile App Integration: In addition to the mobile-optimized website, the platform may offer a dedicated mobile app for iOS and Android devices, providing customers with a convenient and seamless shopping experience on their smartphones or tablets.

+.
+For the Web application :

+Tech Stack :

+  --> Frontend:
+          Framework: React
+          UI Libraries: Tailwind CSS, Material-UI (MUI)
+          State Management: Redux
+          Authentication: JWT (JSON Web Tokens)
+  --> Backend:
+          Framework: Spring Boot
+          Security: Spring Security
+          Database: MySQL

+1. Project Nature: This full-stack e-commerce project is designed to be a production-level application, making it an excellent choice for showcasing your skills on your resume.

+2. Technology Stack: The project utilizes two powerful and widely adopted libraries: React for the front-end and Spring Boot for the back-end.

+3. Project Repository: The repository contains all the necessary resources, including the complete source code, configuration files, and comprehensive documentation.
+This organized structure enables easy navigation and development.

+4. Postman API Collection: Alongside the repository, you'll receive a meticulously crafted Postman API collection.
+It allows you to interact with the project's RESTful API endpoints effortlessly, enabling seamless testing and integration.